100 Florida Trails

 Lake Apopka Loop Trail

-Note; portions of the Lake Apopka Loop Trail may be closed at times.
-Before visiting, check with the St. Johns River Water Management District for status.
+Note: portions of the Lake Apopka Loop Trail may be closed at times.
+Before visiting, check for status.

 Trailheads: Magnolia Park (2929 S. Binion Road, Apopka), North Shore Trailhead